JifuZhao/120-DS-Interview-Questions/product-metrics.md

 ## Product Metrics (15 questions)

 #### 1. What would be good metrics of success for an advertising-driven consumer product?
 (Buzzfeed, YouTube, Google Search, etc.) A service-driven consumer product?
 (Uber, Flickr, Venmo, etc.)
-  * advertising-driven: Pageviews and daily actives, CTR, CPC (cost per click)
+  * advertising-driven: Page-views and daily actives, CTR, CPC (cost per click)
     * click-ads
     * display-ads
   * service-driven: number of purchases, conversion rate

-#### 2. What would be good metrics of success for a productiv- ity tool?
+#### 2. What would be good metrics of success for a productivity tool?
 (Evernote, Asana, Google Docs, etc.) A MOOC? (edX, Coursera, Udacity, etc.)
-  * productivity tool: same as premium subscriptions
+  * Productivity tool: same as premium subscriptions
   * MOOC: same as premium subscriptions, completion rate

 #### 3. What would be good metrics of success for an e-commerce product?
-(Etsy, Groupon, Birchbox, etc.) A subscrip- tion product?
+(Etsy, Groupon, Birchbox, etc.) A subscription product?
 (Net ix, Birchbox, Hulu, etc.) Premium subscriptions?
 (OKCupid, LinkedIn, Spotify, etc.)
   * e-commerce: number of purchases, conversion rate, Hourly, daily, weekly, monthly, quarterly, and annual sales, Cost of goods sold, Inventory levels, Site traffic, Unique visitors versus returning visitors, Customer service phone call count, Average resolution time
   * subscription
     * churn, CoCA, ARPU, MRR, LTV
   * premium subscriptions:
+    * subscription rate

-#### 4. What would be good metrics of success for a consumer product that relies heavily on engagement and interac- tion?
+#### 4. What would be good metrics of success for a consumer product that relies heavily on engagement and interaction?
 (Snapchat, Pinterest, Facebook, etc.) A messaging product?
 (GroupMe, Hangouts, Snapchat, etc.)
   * heavily on engagement and interaction: uses AU ratios, email summary by type, and push notification summary by type, resurrection ratio
   * messaging product:
+    * daily, monthly active users

-#### 5. What would be good metrics of success for a product that o ered in-app purchases?
+#### 5. What would be good metrics of success for a product that offered in-app purchases?
 (Zynga, Angry Birds, other gaming apps)
   * Average Revenue Per Paid User
   * Average Revenue Per User